darklang/docs/README.md

 There are two main branches:

-* src
+* master
 * gh-pages

-The website is hosted from `gh-pages`, but everything there is auto-generated from `src`.
+The website is hosted from `gh-pages`, but everything there is auto-generated from `master`.
-When we want to make changes, we create a new branch off `src` with the format `username/my-change` and make as many commits as we need to.
+When we want to make changes, we create a new branch off `master` with the format `username/my-change` and make as many commits as we need to.
-Then, we create a new pull request from that branch with `src` as the base.
-When the pull request is merged, CircleCI will automatically deploy the changes from `src` to the website (it runs a script against the source files on `src` and deploys the generated website to `gh-pages`).
+Then, we create a new pull request from that branch with `master` as the base.
+When the pull request is merged, CircleCI will automatically deploy the changes from `master` to the website (it runs a script against the source files on `master` and deploys the generated website to `gh-pages`).

 ### Directory Structure

-The project file structure in `src` is
+The project file structure in `master` is

 ```
 docs/